TrendingTechnology/saga/readme.md

 false ^^ false # false
 ```

-The logical operators above do not short-circuit, and evaluate both operands.
-There are dedicated operators `?:` and `!:` for that: `!:` evaluates its RHS if its LHS yields `true` when converted into boolean, and `?:` does the opposite, that is, if its LHS yields `false`.
+The logical operators above do not short-circuit, and evaluate all their operands.

+If you want short-circuit operators, there are dedicated operators `?:` and `!:` for that: `!:` evaluates its RHS if its LHS yields `true` when converted into boolean, and `?:` does the opposite, that is, if its LHS yields `false`.

 `!:` takes precedence over `?:`.